IceCreamWasTaken/Arduino-Programming-stuff-for-school/the website (UC)/READMEUC.md

 2. python3 -m venv venv - creates a virtual environment, the second venv is the name of the environment
 3. venv\Scripts\activate - activates the virtual environment where you can download stuff like flask and cool things

+However, a more quicker way to run flask is to:
+1. cd textToSpeech (cd means current directory)
+2. venv\Scripts\activate to activate the virtual environment
+3. then you can run the flask run function to get a localhost server only you can see

 This stuff is for UC